hwarden162/HGUTheme/README.md

 [![pages-build-deployment](https://github.com/hwarden162/HGUTheme/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/hwarden162/HGUTheme/actions/workflows/pages/pages-build-deployment)
 <!-- badges: end -->

-Unofficial ggplot2 themes using the colour palette of the MRC HGU logo.
+Unofficial ggplot2 themes for using the colour palette of the MRC HGU logo.

-This package allows the user quickly change the colours of `ggplot2` plots such that they fit in with the colour theme set out in the MRC HGU powerpoint.
-For users comfortable with `ggplot2` there are functions to quickly return the HEX codes for each of the colours in the HGU and MRC colour themes.
-For users not so familiar with `ggplot2`, there are a variety of functions that act as wrappers for the styling functions that will automatically assign the correct colour values.
+The MRC Human Genetics Unit Powerpoint template comes with a preset colour theme that controls the colours of most elements of the presentation.
+When creating a plot in `ggplot2` it is possible to set the colour of various parts of various elements and `HGUTheme` contains multiple functions to help you do so.
+It is not always appropriate to use these colours (as discussed in ‘Get started’) but where it is appropriate `HGUTheme` allows you to easily create a consistent colour theme for your presentations.

 **These palettes were created to align with the colour schemes of the MRC and HGU palettes.
 However, the original palettes were not designed